vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the late evening, I went to downtown Berkeley and got a spinach masala dosa from Udupi Palace.
 I left my home around 7:15 PM, but came back for something.
 I reached the restaurant around 7:42 PM.

+## Saturday September 19

+In the afternoon, I went to Mehak Indian Cuisine and ordered a number of dishes.
+I left home around 1:47 PM.
+I reached the restaurant and placed my order at 2:05 PM.
+I left the restaurant with my order at 2:20 PM.

+This was my first visit to Mehak Indian Cuisine since May 19, 2016.